MohammadrezaFarahmand/Shopping-store/README.md

 Builds the app for production to the `
 It correctly bundles React in production mde and optiizeshebild or te st perfrmane.
-The build is minified and the filenames include the hashes Your app is ready to be dep
+The build is minified and the filenames include the hashes Your app is ready to be de
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`